jnozzi/cocoadev.com/markdown/IFVerticallyExpandingTextField.md

 You're not using setHidden: correctly. setHidden: visually hides the field, but -- by design -- does not hide it for layout purposes.
 You want to add a new method, setCollapsed: or setMinimized:.
 You shouldn't need to override setHidden.
 ----
 Thanks for the correction.
 I've changed the code to use setCollapsed.
 Have you had the chance to play around with this?
 Any feedback's welcome.
--- General/AndrewBowman
+-- AndrewBowman
 ----
 I know this post is a bit old, but it was a good starting point for me.
-Here's a suggestion for improving the code: use a separate General/NSTextView as a utility object to determine the required height rather than the field editor.
+Here's a suggestion for improving the code: use a separate NSTextView as a utility object to determine the required height rather than the field editor.
 This avoids the issue with moving first responder around unnecessarily.
 You'd also probably want to cache the text view rather than create it each time.
 Here's a sample of what I'm talking about:

-    General/NSTextView *utilityTextView = General/[[NSTextView alloc] initWithFrame:[self frame]];
+    NSTextView *utilityTextView = [[NSTextView alloc] initWithFrame:[self frame]];
     [utilityTextView setString:[self stringValue]];
-    General/utilityTextView layoutManager] glyphRangeForTextContainer:[utilityTextView textContainer; // force layout
-    General/CGFloat newHeight = General/NSHeight(General/utilityTextView layoutManager] usedRectForTextContainer:[utilityTextView textContainer);
+    utilityTextView layoutManager] glyphRangeForTextContainer:[utilityTextView textContainer; // force layout CGFloat newHeight = NSHeight(utilityTextView layoutManager] usedRectForTextContainer:[utilityTextView textContainer);

 -- Sean Rich